lewiii254/hera-safehaven/README.md

 ### 🌍 The Problem We are Solving

 **Gender-Based Violence (GBV) Statistics in Africa:**
+**About Gender-Based Violence (GBV)**
+Gender-Based Violence refers to harmful acts directed at an individual based on their gender.
+It includes physical, emotional, sexual, and economic abuse, and remains one of the most widespread human rights violations globally.
+GBV affects people of all genders, but disproportionately impacts women and girls.
+Raising awareness, promoting prevention, and supporting survivors are essential steps toward building safer and more equitable communities.
 - 1 in 3 women worldwide experience physical or sexual violence
 - In Kenya, 45% of women aged 15-49 have experienced physical violence
 - Only 40% of women who experience violence seek help